German Foreign Ministry condemns illegal Israeli settlements - UPI.com

 "This would be the largest appropriation in over 30 years.
 The settlements violate international law and fuel further tensions in this extremely fragile situation."

-Before the war broke out in October, 199 Palestinians were killed in the West Bank throughout 2023 -- largely at the hands of illegal Israeli settlers, data from the United Nations Office for the Coordination of Humanitarian Affairs shows.
+Before the war broke out in October, 199 Palestinians were killed by Israelis in the West Bank throughout 2023 -- including at least seven murdered by illegal Israeli settlers, data from the United Nations Office for the Coordination of Humanitarian Affairs shows.

 The situation has gotten worse throughout the war, with Israeli citizens seizing groves of pomegranate trees and fig trees from Palestinian farmers as Israeli settlers force hundreds of Palestinians from their homes.